jamestiotio/metanoia/Christianity Apologetics FAQ.md

 **Q: What is wrong with atheism?
 How do we know that God really exists?**

 **A:** Humanity is created to worship.
-Anyone would worship something (whatever it is), making it their own god (or God).
+Anyone would worship something or someone (whatever it is), making it their own god (or God).
 Also, there is a lot of evidence pointing to the existence of God and we should pursue to understand all of these.
+However, Christians should not "judge" (and then discriminate, treat poorly, etc.) those who decide to be an atheist or an agnostic.
+Again, just to serve as a gentle reminder, we are called to love others.
+Show people what true unconditional love is, even when the situation is unsustainably hard or when the conditions are difficult.
+Treat humans humanely, with some form of humanity.
+The decision is intrinsically mutual (by its very nature); how you treat others is an instruction book for others on how to treat you.
+And Christians are called to go above and beyond this decision; to love others even when they do not love us back.

 **Q: How do we know that Jesus really lived?**